Winter Greenhouse Gardening in a Growing Dome

 If you use a heater of this kind, there will be more condensation on the polycarbonate, which drips down inside.
 Some people have thought their dome was leaking, but this is usually not the case.

-Aside from our recommendations, we highly suggest hearing from other winter greenhouse gardeners in our private group Growing Dome Owners.
+Aside from our recommendations, we highly suggest hearing from other winter greenhouse gardeners in our private Facebook group of Growing Dome Owners.
 There you will find stories from dome gardeners using tank heaters, electric heaters, gas heaters, and even pellet or wood-burning stoves.

 Here is another article on Heating the Growing Dome during the Winter months and a post written by a customer on Heating, Building, & Enjoying the Growing Dome.